moq-wg/moq-transport/draft-ietf-moq-transport.md

 EndOfTrack objects to close streams even if the FIN has not arrived, as further objects on the stream would be a protocol violation.

-Similarly, a relay MAY also use EndOfGroup messages in a Subgroup stream to close streams for other Subgroups in that Group, if it has received all Object IDs between the highest Object ID in the subject Subgroup and the EndOfGroup object.
+Similarly, an EndOfGroup message indicates the total number of Objects in the Group, so if all Objects in the Group have been received, a FIN can be sent on any stream where the entire subgroup has been sent.
 This might be complex to implement.

 Processing a RESET_STREAM or RESET_STREAM_AT means that there might be other objects in the Subgroup beyond the last one received.
 A relay might immediately